CFA® Exam Preparation Survey

-Another interesting way to explore the CFA edge is through comparing the salary bumps based on the employee’s skill set.
+Another interesting way to explore the CFA designation edge is by comparing the salary bumps based on the employee’s skill set.
 It’s worth noting here that respondents only provide what they consider to be their top 3 skills.
-When we break down the CFA salaries by skill set, the average salary increase amounts to nearly 20%.
+When we break down the CFA charterholders salaries by skill set, the average salary increase amounts to nearly 20%.
 Similar to previous charts, I’m a bit hesitant to point out any trends in the data as it is unclear what’s ultimately causing the trends.
-The large salary bumps from those skilled with Microsoft Excel may simply be due to the fact that the employees listing Excel as a top 3 skill have a significantly lower starting salary (pre-CFA) than any other of the most common finance-related skills.
+The large salary bumps from those skilled with Microsoft Excel may simply be due to the fact that the employees listing Excel as a top 3 skill have a significantly lower starting salary (pre-CFA designation) than any other of the most common finance-related skills.
 The big bump in research analysis salaries could be mostly caused by the relevance of the skill in other, lower-paying industries.
 I don’t want to speculate on the underperformance of skills like financial modeling and forecasting here, but I will say that you shouldn’t be too discouraged if you consider these skills to be among your most valuable traits.

-Before moving on, let’s take a look at how the skills stack up after the CFA raises are taken into account.
+Before moving on, let’s take a look at how the skills stack up after the CFA designation raises are taken into account.

-For this breakdown, I had to take a slightly different approach because the median salaries for those with a CFA are not provided by degree on Payscale.
+For this breakdown, I had to take a slightly different approach because the median salaries for those with a CFA designation are not provided by degree on Payscale.
 Instead, only the range from the lowest 10% of earners to the highest 10% of earners is provided.
-So the graph above is comparing these ranges for CFAs against all graduates with the same degree.
+So the graph above is comparing these ranges for CFA charterholders against all graduates with the same degree.
 In this case, the salaries for those with a Bachelor’s degree does not include those that went on to receive a higher degree.

 What may be more telling and what I personally have pondered is if the CFA designation is really worth all the time and effort when properly accounting for not only the expenses but also the opportunity costs.

-To account for the opportunity cost, I took the non-CFA salary for each year and divided it by 2,080 to get a hypothetical hourly rate and then multiplied that by the average hours studied for each exam.
-The average study time amounts were taken from the June 2016 CFA Candidate Survey conducted by the CFA Institute, which reported that Level I candidates spent an average of 304 hours studying, Level II candidates spent an average of 329 hours, and Level III candidates spent an average of 334 hours.
+To account for the opportunity cost, I took the non-CFA charterholders salary for each year and divided it by 2,080 to get a hypothetical hourly rate and then multiplied that by the average hours studied for each exam.
+The average study time amounts were taken from the June 2016 CFA exam Candidate Survey conducted by CFA Institute, which reported that Level I candidates spent an average of 304 hours studying, Level II candidates spent an average of 329 hours, and Level III candidates spent an average of 334 hours.

 By changing the assumptions, the 30-year internal rate of return drops from 37% to 12.9% and the 20-year return (up through 2036) drops to a modest 8.4%.
 Nevertheless, these are still strong returns given that the average charter holder didn’t have to register and study for nine exams.
 Additionally, if a candidate fails an exam, it’s likely they won’t have to put quite as much time into the same exam next time around.
 Also, the opportunity cost used is probably on the high end because the average full-time finance professional works more than 40-hour weeks (so the 2,080-hour divisor is a bit low) and because it is rarely possible in reality to exchange your free time for cash at the same compensation rate as your primary job.
-Lastly, many employers in the CFA-relevant fields cover some or all of the enrollment, registration, and renewal fees for their employees and may even offer a bonus upon passing.
+Lastly, many employers in the CFA program-relevant fields cover some or all of the enrollment, registration, and renewal fees for their employees and may even offer a bonus upon passing.

 Here’s how the rate of return changes over time with those same pessimistic assumptions:

-So the numbers are telling us that CFA candidates earn a solid return on their investment on average if they can stick with finance long enough, but life tends to be a bit less clear-cut than a simple spreadsheet.
+So the numbers are telling us that CFA program candidates earn a solid return on their investment on average if they can stick with finance long enough, but life tends to be a bit less clear-cut than a simple spreadsheet.
 In real life, it wouldn’t be easy to sign up a third time for each successive exam.
-The data on CFA salaries has an inherent survivorship bias in that it fails to take into account all the candidates that gave up at some point along their journey to become a charter holder.
+The data on CFA charterholders salaries has an inherent survivorship bias in that it fails to take into account all the candidates that gave up at some point along their journey to become a charter holder.
 It takes quite a bit of mental resolve to even give an exam a second try fearing that you might come up short again or that you might be better off taking your career in a different direction.
-Some people may be below average test takers regardless of how well they understand the test material and thus have the odds stacked against them.
+Some people may be below-average test takers regardless of how well they understand the test material and thus have the odds stacked against them.

 Beyond the personal struggles, another issue is that we’re taking incomplete data and rough guestimates to project what might happen in 20 or 30 years – an approach that usually doesn’t tend to work out too well in finance, or in many other fields for that matter.
-A CFA pays off well in 2017, but will that continue to be the case in 2047?
+A CFA designation pays off well in 2017, but will that continue to be the case in 2047?
 With more and more analysts taking the CFA exams, does the charter’s value decrease over time?
-Does a CFA become less of an advantage and more of a pre-requisite in certain fields?
-How relevant will the current CFA curriculum be in 10 or 20 years as technology continues to transform the finance industry?
+Does a CFA designation become less of an advantage and more of a pre-requisite in certain fields?
+How relevant will the current CFA Program curriculum be in 10 or 20 years as technology continues to transform the finance industry?
 These are all questions that are difficult to answer no matter how much data you collect.

 So after spending so much time doubting the relevance and integrity of the data, what are the real takeaways from this post?

-Well, it’s fairly clear from the job type and industry experience breakdowns that the CFA continues to pay off as chartered members progress later into their careers.
-In fact, a CFA tends to be most valuable with more years of experience.
-On average, a CFA earns more than an employee with a finance MBA.
+Well, it’s fairly clear from the job type and industry experience breakdowns that the CFA designation continues to pay off as chartered members progress later into their careers.
+In fact, a CFA charter tends to be most valuable with more years of experience.
+On average, a CFA charterholder earns more than an employee with a finance MBA.
 In the analysis by state, we see that financial firms in California (mainly San Francisco) and New York (mainly New York City) fail to entirely compensate their employees for the relatively higher cost of living.
 However, this is likely due to the fact that employees in those states are fine with pocketing less income net of expenses to live and work in a more ideal location.
-Finally, the benefit from a CFA held up regardless of the top skills analysts possessed or what degree they held.
+Finally, the benefit from a CFA designation held up regardless of the top skills analysts possessed or what degree they held.

-All in all, if there’s one takeaway from this article for the CFA candidates out there, it’s this: keep studying (or start studying) because it’s worth it (probably)!
+All in all, if there’s one takeaway from this article for the CFA Program candidates out there, it’s this: keep studying (or start studying) because it’s worth it (probably)!